https://www.deakin.edu.au/__data/assets/image/0009/925326/28680_Bachelor-of-Health-SciencesBachelor-of-Arts_herojpg.jpg

 • education

-• government
+• government and NGO’s

-Your majors could also help you pursue careers where your degrees overlap.
+Your majors can also help you pursue careers where your degrees overlap.
 Careers such as health media, food writing, international relations and public relations for health and food organisations all require the skills acquired from both health science and arts degrees.

 Course learning outcomes